Blues Brothers 2000

 Blues Brothers 2000 is a 1998 American musical action comedy film directed by John Landis from a screenplay written by Landis and Dan Aykroyd, both of whom were also producers, and starring Aykroyd and John Goodman.
 The film serves as a sequel to the 1980 film The Blues Brothers.
 It also includes cameo appearances by various musicians.

-The film was released on February 6, 1998, to mixed-to-negative reviews from critics.
-It grossed $32.1 million on a budget of $30 million.
-The film is dedicated to John Belushi, Cab Calloway and John Candy, cast members from the original film who had died prior to its production, in addition to Junior Wells, who died one month before it was released.
+The film was released by Universal Pictures on February 6, 1998, to mixed reviews from critics.
+It was a box office bomb, grossing $32 million on a budget of $30 million.

 Plot

 Elwood Blues is released from prison after serving eighteen years for the events of the previous film and is informed that his brother, "Joliet" Jake Blues, has died.
 He is picked up by Matara, a friend who works for his former drummer Willie Hall, who wants to help him get back on his feet.

 Before meeting up with Willie, Elwood asks to be dropped off to see Mother Mary Stigmata who is now working at a hospital after the orphanage was closed.
-She informs him that Curtis has also died but fathered an illegitimate son named Cabel Chamberlain, who is an Illinois State Police commander, and introduces him to an orphan named Buster to suggest mentoring him.
+She informs him that his old friend and father figure Curtis has also died but fathered an illegitimate son named Cabel Chamberlain, who is an Illinois State Police commander, and introduces him to an orphan named Buster to suggest mentoring him.

 Against Stigmata's advice, Elwood tracks Cabel down at his police headquarters to inform him of his real father and asks him to join The Blues Brothers Band, which he plans on reforming.
-Cabel, upset by the news and offended by the suggestion to join him after seeing Elwood's and Jake's criminal histories, throws him out of the building, where Buster steals his wallet; it contains enough money for Elwood to purchase a new Bluesmobile.
+Cabel, upset by the news and offended by the suggestion to join him after seeing Elwood's and Jake's criminal histories, throws him out of the building, where Buster steals Cabel's wallet; it contains enough money for Elwood to purchase a new Bluesmobile.

 Elwood and Buster begin tracking down members of the former band to recruit them from their current jobs.
-Willie runs a strip club and joins after it is burned down by the Russian mafia because Elwood enlisted the help of Willie's barman, "Mighty" Mack McTeer, to try and convince them to leave the club alone, by getting two of the mobsters drunk and leaving them bound and gagged in an alley.
+Willie runs a strip club and joins after it is burned down by the Russian mafia because Elwood enlisted the help of Willie's barman, "Mighty" Mack McTeer, to try to convince them to leave the club alone, by getting two of the mobsters drunk and leaving them bound and gagged in an alley.
 Mack also joins the band as well, along with former members Matt "Guitar" Murphy who joins again at the advice of his wife, with whom he now runs a Mercedes-Benz dealership, as well as saxophonist "Blue Lou" Marini.
-Three members work at a radio station and quickly agree to join, and finally, Murphy Dunne joins after his boss at a call center gives him permission.
+Three members work at a radio station and quickly agree to join and finally, Murphy Dunne joins after his boss Mr. Pickett at a call center gives him permission.